Volkmar Sigusch

 Volkmar Sigusch (11 June 1940 – 7 February 2023) was a German sexologist, physician and sociologist.
-From 1973 to 2006, he was the director of the Institut für Sexualwissenschaft (Institute for Sexual Science) at the clinic of Goethe University in Frankfurt.
+From 1973 to 2006, he was the director of the Institut für Sexualwissenschaft (Institute for Sexual Science) at the clinic of Goethe University Frankfurt.

 Sigusch was born in Bad Freienwalde.
-He studied medicine, psychology and philosophy (student of Max Horkheimer and Theodor W. Adorno) in Frankfurt am Main, Berlin and Hamburg.
-In 1966 and 1972, Sigusch got his German M. D. and Ph.D. at the university in Hamburg.
-He worked then since 1973 at the university in Frankfurt as professor.
-In 1972 he founded the Institute for Sexology at the University Hospital in Frankfurt and was its director until his retirement and the closure of the institute in 2006.
+He studied medicine, psychology and philosophy (under Max Horkheimer and Theodor W. Adorno) in Frankfurt am Main, Berlin and Hamburg.
+In 1966 and 1972, Sigusch obtained his German M. D. and PhD at the university in Hamburg.
+He then worked from 1973 as a professor at Goethe University.
+In 1972, Sigusch founded the Institute for Sexology at the University Hospital in Frankfurt and was its director until his retirement and the closure of the institute in 2006.

-Sigusch wrote several books in sociology, psychology and sexual medicine.
-Sigusch is founder and since 1988, co-editor of the scientific, peer-reviewed journal Zeitschrift für Sexualforschung (Thieme Verlag Stuttgart and New York) and wrote articles for different magazines.
-From 1979 to 1986, he was editor of the cultural magazine Sexualität konkret.
+Sigusch wrote several books on sociology, psychology and sexual medicine.
+He was the founder and, from 1988, co-editor of the scientific, peer-reviewed journal Zeitschrift für Sexualforschung (Thieme Verlag Stuttgart and New York) and wrote articles for various magazines.
+From 1979 to 1986, he edited the cultural magazine Sexualität konkret.

-In a 1991 publication "Die Transsexuellen und unser nosomorpher Blick" ("Transsexuals and our nosomorphic view"), Sigusch coined the term cissexual (zissexuell in German).
-As an antonym to transsexual, cissexual refers to a person whose gender identity matches their sex assigned at birth.
-Using a cis/trans dichotomy as transgender patois predates Sigusch back to 1914 with Ernst Burchard in Lexikon des gesamten Sexuallebens but only specifically in the context of cross-dressing, not gender identity.
+In a 1991 publication, Die Transsexuellen und unser nosomorpher Blick ("Transsexuals and our nosomorphic view"), Sigusch coined the term cissexual (zissexuell in German).
+As an antonym to transsexual, cissexual refers to a person whose gender identity matches their sex.

 Works

-Sigusch wrote over 600 scientific articles and 40 books, for example:
+Sigusch wrote over 850 scientific articles and 51 books, including: